Dario-Gasquez/orbweaver/README.md

-# Orbweaver [Work in Progress]
+# Orbweaver
-Orbweaver is a simple, Swift based, iOS networking library based un [URLSession](https://developer.apple.com/documentation/foundation/urlsession).
+Orbweaver is a simple, Swift based, iOS networking library that leverages [URLSession](https://developer.apple.com/documentation/foundation/urlsession).
 It supports UIKit as well as SwiftUI/Combine based applications.
 For more information about the underlying design check:
 [Orbweaver design](https://github.com/Dario-Gasquez/orbweaver/wiki).

 ## Requirements